Lydia Lee Mather: Marriage to Cotton Mather

 In July 1721, Cotton found that his salary could not adequately support him.
 He borrowed some money from his son Increase and sold some of his clothes to bring in funds.
 To provide his son Samuel an education at Harvard College, he arranged for a scholarship.
 He was warned in April 1724 that if he did not get his finances in order, he would go to debtors' prison.
 Mather became increasingly angry and Cotton began calling her deranged.
-Cotton's congregation collected ₤200 pound sterling for him, which was used to pay off his debts on July 31, 1724.
-He wrote that he was surprised to see that miraciously Mather was restored to "a new and healthy state", where instead of raging "she embraced me with the highest ardors of love."
+Cotton's congregation collected £200 sterling for him, which was used to pay off his debts on July 31, 1724.
+He wrote that he was surprised to see that miraculously Mather was restored to "a new and healthy state", where instead of raging "she embraced me with the highest ardors of love."
 By August 13, he wrote that she was very angry and said that she could not live with him.
 She moved out, but returned ten days later after she learned that Cotton's son, Increase, was considered lost at sea.
 He made no further entries about Mather being angry.
-By that time, though, both Mather's niece was no longer seems to be in the house and some of his debts were paid.
+By that time, Mather's niece seems to have left the house and some of his debts were paid.
 Increase and Abigail had died, and the rest of his children were moving on with their lives.
 Samuel had graduated from Harvard and was becoming a minister, Elizabeth had married, and Hannah was living elsewhere.

 Cotton's management of Nathan Howell's estate

 Although Cotton was not a good financial manager, he accepted Katherine Howell's request that he administer her husband Nathan Howell's estate.
 From the start, the estate was in disarray and there were regular visits to the court to answer to claim against the estate.
 He was due to provide an accounting to Howell's estate on June 4, 1717, but there is no record of an accounting until 1720.
 In 1717, Katherine married Samuel Sewall, Cotton's nephew, who also pressed Cotton on the status of the estate.

 At some point, Lydia realized that Cotton had spent some of the money from Howell's estate.
 He may have felt right, in God's eyes, to have made a donation to Yale College (now Yale University), named after his friend Elihu Yale.
-Puritans approved of the college for its "strict observance of Calvinist doctorine".
+Puritans approved of the college for its "strict observance of Calvinist doctrine".
 In November 1719, Cotton wrote in his journal that he was considering asking Mather if there were any funds "remaining from any Estate" remaining for a donation.

 Death

 After five weeks in which Mather took care of her sick husband, Cotton died on February 15, 1728.
-She received one-third of his estate, valued at ₤245 pound sterling.
+She received one-third of his estate, valued at £245 sterling.
 Mather died on January 23, 1734.